-Health Boost: Because of their fatty acid profile, nutritional properties and bioactive constituents, nuts have been found to be useful in preventing heart disease, cancer, osteoporosis, hypertension, obesity and asthma; delay ageing; make skin and hair healthier, improve vision and increase mental alertness.
+Due to their fatty acid profile, nutritional properties and bioactive constituents, nuts have been found to be useful in preventing heart disease, cancer, osteoporosis, hypertension, obesity and asthma.
+They also work as an anti-ageing food and make skin and hair healthier.
+They also aid vision and increase mental alertness.

-Good Calories: Nuts have special amino acids (build-ing blocks of protein) that control appetite and prevent craving.
-A 2003 study in the International Journal of Obesity found that adding a few almonds to a low-calorie diet enhanced weight loss.
+Nuts have special amino acids (building blocks of protein) that control appetite and prevent cravings.
+They keep hunger pangs away and keeps you full for a longer time.
+Adding a few almonds to a low-calorie diet can enhance weight loss.

-Good Fats: Fats present in nuts and seeds are a combination of monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs).
-MUFAs, have been shown to reduce bad cholesterol and increase good cholesterol levels.
+Fats present in nuts and seeds are a combination of monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs).
+MUFAs reduce bad cholesterol and increase good cholesterol levels.
 Certain PUFAs are essential fatty acids that are not produced in our body and need to be supplemented through our diets.
 Diets which are excessively processed and refined do not provide adequate quantities of these fats, and this deficit can lead to a number of health problems.
 Including nuts in your diet ensures you get these essential fats in a natural way.

-Plant protein: Nuts are a good source of plant protein, particularly for vegetarians.
-In addition, nuts also contain essential amino acids, which are necessary for synthesis of neurotransmitters in the brain, and thereby help in alleviating depression and improving mental alertness.
+Nuts are a good source of plant protein, particularly for vegetarians.
+In addition, nuts also contain essential amino acids, which are necessary for the synthesis of neurotransmitters in the brain, and thereby help in alleviating depression and improving mental alertness.

-Replace your oily namkeens with roasted nuts or add them to your breakfast.
-Coat them with honey or jaggery to satisfy your sweet tooth or bind them in traditional laddoos to keep warm through the chilly winters.
-Store nuts in cool, dry conditions.
+Replace your oily snacks with roasted nuts or add them to your breakfast.
+Coat them with honey or jaggery to satisfy your sweet tooth or bind them into various recipes.